MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-existing-portals.md

 3. In the **New Security Role** window, enter the role name.

-4. Set the privileges for all the entities used in your portal.
+4. Set the privileges for all the tables used in your portal.

 5. When you have finished configuring the security role, on the toolbar, select **Save and Close**.